muqingLeo/Travel_App/Travel_Assistance_SRS.md

 - **Compatibility:** Support modern browsers; mini program meets WeChat requirements.
 - **Localization Flexibility:** Easily add new languages and regional customizations.
 - **Peak Load Response:** Auto‑scaling, queuing for chat during spikes.
+- **Scalability:** Ensure the social networking features can handle a growing user base and high interaction volumes.
+- **Usability:** Design intuitive interfaces for social features, ensuring ease of use for all age groups.
+- **Privacy:** Provide robust privacy controls for user profiles and interactions.
+- **Moderation:** Use automated and manual moderation to maintain a positive community environment.

 ## 5. External Interfaces
 - **WeChat APIs:** Login, profile, location, payments (WeChat Pay) for mini program.